-Wherever you work in the business world, identifying the values of your organization brings the benefit of a strong and healthy company culture and empowered employees.
-However, your values will only bring value if they spring from true beliefs and convictions, and if you have the courage to let them serve as your organization’s behavioral compass.
+No matter what kind of company you are: identifying and nurturing the values of your organization helps to forge a healthy company culture, and empowers employees.
+But values will only be beneficial if they spring from true beliefs and convictions - and if you have the courage to let them serve as your organization’s compass.

 What are values, anyway?

 Values are not something you invent.
-Well, you can, but I would not recommend it.
-Creating values just for the sake of what looks good on paper does not in any way help your business.
-On the contrary, you may come across as superficial and unauthentic, and your team would be puzzled to see values on your website that do not correspond with how the company really works.
+Well, you could, but creating values just for the sake of what looks good on paper does not help your business in any way.
+On the contrary, you may come across as superficial and unauthentic, and your team would disengage as they see values on your website that do not correspond with how the company really works.
 You would just create an empty shell, no substance.

 I cannot say it often enough: values are not about what you think you should be.
-It is not cherry-picking preset values from famous brands or successful competitors, and believe that will make your company.
+It is not enough to cherry-pick preset values from famous brands or successful competitors, and believe that will make your company.

 Your values encapsulate who you are.
 They define you and direct how you think and act.
-Values are a behavioral compass for your organization, a set of beliefs that gives flavour and color to your decision-making.
+Values are a behavioral compass for your organization, a set of beliefs that gives distinctive and recognizable flavour and color to your decision-making.

 Values are the cornerstones of your company’s overarching strategy (often called “brand strategy”) exactly for this reason.
-In light of my role as Partner in charge of impact and communications at Norselab, a Norwegian impact investor, part of my work is to support companies in our portfolio define company values they can stand by.
-The fact that we choose to work both on values and the broader brand framework very early on, is no accident.
+In light of my role as Partner in charge of impact and communications at Norselab, a Norwegian impact investor, part of my work is to support companies in our portfolio in defining values they can stand by.
+The fact that we choose to work both on values and the broader brand framework very early on, is not by accident.

 Many people seem to think that company values are simply “marketing fluff” – something you will add to make yourself look good once everything else is set – when in fact they are exactly the opposite.
 Working with founders and teams that lack insights into the power of a solid brand strategy, I’m often confronted with this misconception.
-But once we start working on the startup’s identity together, I find great satisfaction in their realization that values serve a greater purpose in building their company culture.
+But once we start working on the company’s identity together, both the founders and I find great satisfaction in their realization that values serve a greater purpose in building their company.

 Values are monuments of company culture

-The thing about culture, especially in a startup, is that it requires constant attention.
-In an environment where team growth is exponential, companies are even more vulnerable to cultural change.
-On a team of 2 or 3, the arrival of any new employee will alter the company culture.
+The thing about culture, especially in startups and scaleups, is that it requires constant attention.
+In an environment where team growth is exponential, companies are vulnerable to dilution of their culture.
+On a team of just a handful of people, the arrival of any new employee may alter the company culture.
 Knowing how beneficial a good company culture is for both people and business, it’s not an option to leave this to chance.

 Company culture is therefore something we are particularly attached to at Norselab.
-We have our own People Philosophy dedicated to promoting healthy company cultures in our startups.
-And we even have a designated “Minister of Culture” who provides support to founders on cultural issues.
+We have our own People Philosophy dedicated to promoting healthy company cultures in the companies we invest in.
+We also have expertise on our team to support founders on company culture as their companies grow.

 Company values are super-efficient tools to keep your company culture on course.
 As a matter of fact, shared values are also a prerequisite for high performance on diverse teams.